MahApps/mahapps.com/input/docs/styles/buttons.md

 | `MahApps.Styles.Button.Square.Highlight` | the same filled with the highlight colour, a darker accent |

 :::{.alert .alert-info}
 Look at the captions in the figure above: the default style upper-cases its content, but the square styles set `ContentCharacterCasing` to **`Lower`**, so `Content="Save"` comes out as *save*.
 It is a deliberate part of the look rather than an accident, but it surprises people who expect the content verbatim.
-Set the property to `Normal` if you want it as written.
+Set the property to `Normal` if you want it as written, or, since both casings come out of resources rather than out of the styles, override `MahApps.CharacterCasing.Button.Square` once and every square button follows.
+The default style reads `MahApps.CharacterCasing.Button` the same way.
 :::

 `MahApps.Styles.Button.MetroSquare` is a third square variant, and it leaves the casing alone: